daniehao/dog-classification/README.md

 3.Advanced and classified dataset provided

-Collecting data for different breed of dogs could be a tough work since I need 70 to 100 plus imagines for each breed of dog from all over the world.
+Collecting data for different breed of dogs could be a tough work since I need 70 to 100 plus images for each breed of dog from all over the world.
 However, the dataset I got has already been collected and classified, so I could directly use it for deep learning modeling.

 4.Well-defined architecture